 FASTING MUST BE DONE IN CONJUNCTION WITH THE KETO DIET

 I believe that the only time it is appropriate and beneficial to fast is if you follow a Ketogenic Diet and you are fat-adapted.
 Intermittent fasting, when you are in a state of Ketosis (when the body uses FAT for fuel and NOT carbohydrates), allows the breakdown of stored body fat when you fast.
-It takes a minimum 72 hours, or 3 days of carbohydrate restriction, to transition your body from using glucose for fuel to using Ketone bodies (for some people that were heavy carb-eaters it can take up to 10 days to transition from a carb-burner to a fat-burner).
+It takes a minimum of 72 hours, or 3 days of carbohydrate restriction, to transition your body from using glucose for fuel to using Ketone bodies (for some people that were heavy carb-eaters it can take up to 10 days to transition from a carb-burner to a fat-burner).

 Getting into Ketosis is the first part.
 Now the aim is to become Keto-adapted.
 Once you are Keto-adapted you will start feeling as if you can easily skip breakfast.
 This is is a good sign that you are ready to try Intermittent Fasting.
 My clients who follow my 6-Week Keto Coaching Program go through 3 different phases.
-The first phase, which is the two weeks, are focused on getting into Ketosis, the second phases is focused on Keto-adaptation which is geared towards deepening the body’s ability to burn fat.
+The first phase, which is the two weeks, are focused on getting into Ketosis, the second phase is focused on Keto-adaptation which is geared towards deepening the body’s ability to burn fat.
 One of the tools we use is fasting; Intermittent Fasting and Protein-Sparing Modified Fasting.
 If you want to read more on Protein-Sparing Modified Fasting, click here.

 It is crucial to be keto-adapted first before attempting Intermittent Fasting.
 If you do Intermittent Fasting while still eating carbohydrates, and the body is still programmed to use carbs for fuel, it can be counterproductive to weight loss progress.
 Fasting for an extended period outside of a strict Ketogenic Diet can promote muscle loss or wasting and metabolic damage.
 When the body is forced to fast 12 hours or more (beyond fasting while sleeping) and is using carbohydrates as fuel – the body will go into starvation and thus start breaking down muscle to convert to energy.